Ehsan Fazili/Srinagar

 Over 30 different medicinal plant species were identified and discussed.
 Dr Ganaie said that IUST is working on increased integration of traditional medical practices and knowledge with contemporary systems in alignment with the objectives of IKS initiatives.

-Dr. Tabasum Fatima of the Centre for AYUSH at the IUST, on the sidelines of the conference, told Awaz-The Voice that it observed that “integration of the two systems would benefit society”, adding that especially “there will be an impact on the non-communicable diseases like hypertension, hyperlipidemia, etc.”.
+Dr. Tabasum Fatima of the Centre for AYUSH at the IUST, told Awaz-the Voice on the sidelines of the conference, that “integration of the two systems would benefit society”, adding that especially “there will be an impact on the non-communicable diseases like hypertension, hyperlipidemia, etc.”.

 She said that the conference focused on exchange and collaborative research.
-Dr Tabasum Fatima informed me that the Principal, of Government Medical College (GMC), Anantnag offered to sign an MoU so that the University and modern systems can work in collaboration.
+Dr Tabasum Fatima said that the Principal, of Government Medical College (GMC), Anantnag offered to sign an MoU so that the University and modern systems can work in collaboration.